craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

 2. **Monitor browser console** - F12 for debugging
 3. **Check unmapped sources** - Update FLG to Meta mappings as needed
 4. **Update status mappings** - Add new statuses as they appear
+5. **Review validation warnings** - System will warn about processing order

 ### Future Enhancements to Consider:
 1. **Automated Upload Order** - System could detect and queue files